vighneshiyer/publications/papers/thesis/chapters/intro.typ

 ]

 #figure(
-  caption: [Two figures from Moore's paper @moores-law which illustrate 1) the reduction in minimum per-transistor costs at increasing integration densities and 2) the exponential increase in total integration complexity over the past decade
+  //_two_ scaling trends Moore expected to continue],
-  _two_ scaling trends Moore expected to continue], grid(
+  caption: [Two figures from Moore's paper @moores-law which illustrate 1) the reduction in minimum per-transistor costs at increasing integration densities and 2) the exponential increase in total integration complexity over the past decade.], grid(
     columns: (1fr, 1fr),
     rows: (2in),